 Malignant peripheral nerve sheath tumor

 Malignant peripheral nerve sheath tumors (MPNSTs) are forms of peripheral nerve sheath tumors occurring either de novo or arising from pre-existing tumors (e.g. neurofibromas, schwannomas etc.).
 Approximately half of such tumors are seen in individuals with neurofibromatosis type I (NF1), in such cases arising from pre-existing neurofibromas.

-Malignant peripheral nerve sheath tumors are estimated to account for 5-10% of all soft-tissue sarcomas.
-They typically present in young and middle-aged adults 8.
-There is no recognised gender predilection.
-When seen in the setting of NF1, they tend to occur in younger patients 8.
-They are also encountered with greater frequency in individuals who have previously received radiotherapy 8.
+Malignant peripheral nerve sheath tumors are estimated to account for 3-5% of all soft-tissue sarcomas 9.
+They typically present in young and middle-aged adults (20-50 years) 8,9.
+There is no recognized gender predilection.

 MPNSTs usually arise from a large nerve, and thus usually occur close to a plexus (e.g. brachial plexus/sacral plexus), with the sciatic nerve the most commonly affected peripheral nerve 9.
-Cranial nerves are rarely involved, and on the rare occasions they are, then the MPNST has usually arisen from an underlying schwannoma rather than a neurofibroma 8.
+Cranial nerves are rarely involved, and, on rare occasions they are, then the MPNST has usually arisen from an underlying schwannoma rather than a neurofibroma 8.

 The macroscopic appearance depends both on location and on whether or not the MPNST has arisen from an underlying pre-existing tumor.
-They are often large (>5cm) at diagnosis, and may demonstrate local infiltration into surrounding tissues 8,9.
+They are often large (>5 cm) at diagnosis, and may demonstrate local infiltration into surrounding tissues 8,9.
 It is common to identify areas of necrosis and hemorrhage 8.